 It also matters because many taxpayers think the only risk is owing a balance due at filing time.
 Underpayment rules show that the year-long payment pattern can matter separately.

 The underpayment penalty appears when the annual filing process reveals that Withholding and Estimated Tax were not sufficient over the course of the year.
-It can surface when the return is prepared or later through an IRS Notice.
+It can surface when the return is prepared, often through Form 2210, or later through an IRS Notice.

 A taxpayer has a large increase in freelance income during the year but does not increase estimated payments.
 When the return is filed, the taxpayer not only owes additional tax but may also face an underpayment penalty because enough tax was not prepaid during the year.